kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 # Set up the spaceflights project

-In this section, we set up the project by following these steps:

-* Create a new project with `kedro new`
-* Install project dependencies with `pip install -r src/requirements.txt`
+In this section, we create a new project (with `kedro new` using the [Kedro spaceflights starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights)) and install project dependencies (with `pip install -r src/requirements.txt`).
-* Configure the following in the `conf` folder:
-	* Credentials and any other sensitive information
-	* Logging

 ## Create a new project

-You first need to [set up Kedro](../get_started/install.md) if you have not already done so.
+[Set up Kedro](../get_started/install.md) if you have not already done so.

 ```{important}
 We recommend that you use the same version of Kedro that was most recently used to test this tutorial (0.18.6).
 To check the version installed, type `kedro -V` in your terminal window.